 How to Write a Book Review

 The contents of a book review can vary widely based on the audience, the genre, and where the review is published.
-However, there are a few basic elements that are applicable to most critical book reviews.
+However, a few basic elements apply to most critical book reviews.

 4 Major Considerations